 In June, we began a series entitled EU 2024-2029: Boosting competitiveness where we analyse Telefónica’s vision on how to strengthen competitiveness and better position the society and economy of the European Union (EU) on the global stage.
 Undoubtedly, competitiveness will be the central priority guiding the EU’s forthcoming policy and legislative initiatives in this period.

-This new post (the seventh) focuses on resilience, cybersecurity and defence, issues that are in the spotlight following the Crowdstrike cyber incident that affected more than 8 million devices and many essential services, and the attack on transport infrastructure on the eve of the opening of the Olympic Games.
+This new post (the seventh) focuses on resilience, cybersecurity and defence, issues that are in the spotlight, following the Crowdstrike cyber incident that affected more than 8 million devices and many essential services, as well as the attack on transport infrastructure on the eve of the opening of the Olympic Games in Paris.

 The first post analysed the current state of EU competitiveness, the second looked at the first axis of Telefónica’s proposed competitiveness strategy and the third focused on the second strategic axis, the importance of strengthening the telecommunications sector as a lever for society’s competitiveness.
 The fourth and fifth posts analysed how to drive the digital and green transitions, respectively.
-In the sixth post we addressed the last strategic axis “Managing geopolitical transition for a stronger EU on the world stage”, that we complete in this seventh post tackling resilience, cybersecurity and defence.
+In the sixth post we addressed the last strategic axis “Managing geopolitical transition for a stronger EU on the world stage”, which we complete in this seventh post, by looking at resilience, cybersecurity and defence in the same axis.

 Defence and cybersecurity for resilience and future competitiveness